northstowekarate/northstowekarate.github.io/syllabus/index.md

 For details on upcoming gradings and how to prepare, speak to your instructor or check our club communications.

-The [Kyu / Dan Grading Syllabus](/static/JKA-Grading-Syllabus.pdf) is also available in PDF format.
-The Kyu Syllabus is also available below, with english translations.

 In addition, you can view the [requirements for JKA Qualifications](/static/List-of-the-requirements-for-qualification-test-examinee.pdf) in PDF format.

 ## Kyu Grading Syllabus